jinyorjin/SIT305-HD-Task4.0-DentalEasy/README.md

 ## Primary Purpose

 The main goal of DentalEasy is to simplify dental communication.
-Clinical terms and post-operative instructions are often too complex for patients to understand.
-This app translates professional dental terminology into simple, plain English to improve patient understanding and reduce anxiety.
+Clinical terms and post-operative instructions can often be difficult for patients to understand.
+This app translates professional dental terminology into plain English to help improve patient understanding and reduce anxiety.

 ## Technical Scope

-This project is developed using Java to provide a stable and reliable Android application environment.
-Java’s object-oriented structure was used to organise the code clearly and support safe handling of user input and medical-related content.
+This project was developed using Java to provide a stable and reliable Android environment.
+I used Java’s object-oriented structure to organise the code clearly and make it easier to manage user input and application logic, especially when handling health-related information.

 ## Architecture (MVVM)

 The app follows a basic MVVM (Model-View-ViewModel) structure.

-- The UI (Activities) is separated from logic (ViewModel)
+- The UI (Activities) is separated from the logic (ViewModel)
-- This helps keep the code clean and easier to maintain
+- This prevents the code from becoming difficult to maintain
-- ViewModel is used to preserve data during configuration changes such as screen rotation
+- ViewModel helps preserve data during configuration changes such as screen rotation

-This structure makes it easier to extend the app in the future.
+This structure also makes the app easier to extend in the future.

 ## LLM Integration (Gemini)

-This app integrates a Generative AI feature using Google Gemini API.
+This app integrates a Generative AI feature using the Google Gemini API.

-- When a user searches for a dental term, the input may be sent to the Gemini API
-- The API generates a simplified explanation in plain language
-- The response is then displayed in the app UI
+When a user searches for a dental term, the input may be sent to the Gemini API, which generates a simplified explanation in plain language.
+The response is then displayed in the app.

-This is a **hybrid approach**:
+The app uses a hybrid approach:
-- Online: Gemini API generates responses
+- Online: Gemini API generates dynamic responses
-- Offline / fallback: The app provides local explanations when the API is unavailable
+- Offline / fallback: The app provides local explanations if the API is unavailable

-The AI feature improves the user experience by providing more flexible and natural explanations compared to fixed logic-based responses.
+This approach improves flexibility compared to fixed logic-based responses and helps provide more natural explanations to the user.

 ## Privacy and Data Handling

-This app uses Google Gemini API for AI-generated explanations.
+This app uses the Google Gemini API for AI-generated explanations.

 - User search input may be sent to Google's servers for processing
-- No personal user data is stored permanently
+- No personal data is stored permanently within the app
 - The API key is stored locally in `local.properties` and is not included in the repository

-This app is designed for educational purposes only and does not provide medical diagnosis or treatment advice.
+The app is designed for educational purposes only and does not provide medical diagnosis or treatment advice.

 ## UI/UX Design

 The user interface is built using XML layouts and Material Design components such as CardView.

-- Clean layout structure for readability
+- Clean and simple layout for readability
-- Simple navigation between features (search, category, history)
+- Easy navigation between features (search, category, history)
-- Information grouped into clear sections to reduce cognitive load
+- Information grouped into sections to reduce cognitive load

-The goal was to create a simple and trustworthy interface suitable for a health-related app.
+The aim was to create a simple and trustworthy interface suitable for a healthcare-related app.

 ## Development Environment